chih3997/BCI-final/README.md

 For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window and extract power from different frequency band, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), and gamma band (30 ~ 45 Hz).

 ### iii.
 Classification
-I use SVM to classify the data.
+I use SVM and KNN to classify the data.
 The classification is done in different cases.
 List as below.
 1. eyes-open resting EEG and on-medication PD vs HC
 2. eyes-closed resting EEG and on-medication PD vs HC
 3. eyes-open resting EEG and off-medication cases PD vs HC